shostakovich/mugim/source/_posts/2012-12-02-lessons-from-the-prime-factorization-dojo.markdown

   - ruby
   - coding dojo
 ---
-Last week some of my colleagues at Gutefrage.net and me had our second Coding Dojo.
-I learned a important lessons - even though I prepared the Dojo and thought I mastered the kata.
+Last week my colleagues at Gutefrage.net and I had our second Coding Dojo.

+I learned a important lessons - even though this wasn't the first time I practiced the kata.

 ## The kata

 The task was to create a class that decomposes natural numbers into its [prime factors][1].

-Additionally the class was supposed to sort the factors ascending.
+Additionally the factors should be sorted ascending.

-A few examples:
+Examples:

     1  => [] # Since 1 is no prime ;)
     5  => [5]